coetaur0/staticfg/README.md

 ## Installation

-To install StatiCFG, simply clone this repository and run the command `pip3 install --upgrade .` from inside it.
+To install StatiCFG, simply clone this repository and run the command `pip3 install --upgrade .` inside of it.

 ## Usage